 Buying or selling in Baltimore, Maryland?
 Before a client falls in love with a property, they’ll need to know about the Baltimore city property tax rate.
 Unfortunately, too many people don’t consider property taxes when looking for a new home.

 Preparing your clients with the right information is a way to gain trust and build a great reputation (meaning more referrals for you).
 Hoping to learn more about Baltimore’s property tax?
-Get the information you need here, just in time for 2023.
+Get the information you need here.

 Living in Baltimore, MD

-Baltimore is the most populous city in Maryland, with over 500,000 people.
-It has over 225 different neighborhoods and a rich history.
+Baltimore is the most populous city in Maryland, with over 565,000 people.
+It has 279 unique and different neighborhoods and a rich history.

 With over 60 museums and tourist spots, including Edgar Allen Poe’s grave and Babe Ruth’s birthplace, and home to the Baltimore Ravens and the Orioles, there’s something for everyone in Charm City!

-Baltimore’s property tax rate for the 2022-2023 fiscal year is 2.248% or $2.248 per $100 of assessed property—the highest in Maryland.
+Baltimore’s property tax rate for the 2024-2025 fiscal year is 2.248% or $2.248 per $100 of assessed real property—the highest in Maryland.
 This is because many homeowners have to take on additional expenses not covered by unoccupied, vacant buildings.

 In addition to the city’s property tax, Maryland has a state property tax rate of $0.112 per $100, making Baltimore’s total property tax rate 2.36%.